 Pretrial defendants required to submit to electronic monitoring by an approved third party are also placed in the ACS supervised bond supervision program with standard conditions, including a condition to report to ACS regularly, and for administrative and statistical purposes they are included in the bond supervision population.

-In 2022, 52 participants were removed from home detention/electronic monitoring with 48 (92%) successful and 4 (8%) revoked.
-Of those revoked, 2 participants committed a new offense and the remaining 2 were for technical violations.
-No defendants absconded from electronic monitoring in 2022.
+In 2023, 79 participants were removed from home detention/electronic monitoring with 74 (93%) successful and 5 (7%) revoked - four for technical violations and one for committing a new offense.
+No defendants absconded from electronic monitoring in 2023.